qphensurf/STMpw/README.md

 	   n   ! number of voltages to calculate
-	   V1...Vn   ! n values of tip-substrate voltages in V (tip to mass) nZ   ! sampling points in z (perpendicular to the surface) Zmax   ! maximum tip-surface distance (from 'Zsurf') in angstroms.
-	   Zsurf   ! origin of the surface in direct coordinates z_s   ! as explained above
+	   V1...Vn   ! n values of tip-substrate voltages in V (tip to mass) nZ   ! sampling points in z (perpendicular to the surface) Zmax   ! maximum tip-surface distance (from 'Zsurf') in angstroms Zsurf   ! origin of the surface in direct coordinates z_s   ! as explained above
 	   Bardeen    !
 T for Bardeen and and F for Tersoff-Hamman